smarter-sh/smarter/docs/source/developers/smarter-validators.rst

-SmarterValidator
+Smarter Validator
 =================

-SmarterValidator extends Django's built-in validators to provide enhanced validation capabilities tailored for the Smarter platform.
-Most methods are designed as static methods, allowing for easy access without instantiating the class.
+SmarterValidator is a utiility helper class that extends Django's built-in validators to provide enhanced validation capabilities tailored for the Smarter platform.
+All methods are static, allowing for easy access without instantiating the class.

 .. autoclass:: smarter.lib.django.validators.SmarterValidator